Google Workspace

 Timeline view in Sheets

-Here's another great functionality that will help you streamline your team's work.
-Timeline view in Sheets makes tracking tasks easier and faster.
-It will allow you to organise your data by the owner, category, campaign, or whichever attribute fits best.
-It will help you to manage things like marketing campaigns, project milestones, schedules, and cross-team collaborations.
+Here’s another great functionality that will help you streamline your team’s work.
+The timeline view in Sheets makes tracking tasks easier and faster.
+It allows you to organise your data by the owner, category, campaign, or whichever attribute best fits.
+This will help you manage things like marketing campaigns, project milestones, schedules, and cross-team collaborations.

 Meet integration in Docs, Sheet, Slide